yuliapoganyuko/advanced-mentoring/02_layered_arch/02_self_check.md

 1. Name examples of the layered architecture.
 Do they differ or just extend each other?

 Two main examples are layered and clean architecture, where application is divided into layers, each serving a specific role for separation of concerns (presentation, business logic, infrastructure, etc).

 In layered architecture, the flow is typically: presentation -> business logic -> infrastructure, and each layer only depends on the one below it.

 Clean architecture is an extended version of layered architecture, where the layers are "reversed" and the domain logic sits at the center independently of presentation or database. in this model, dependencies point inwards toward the domain.

+* N-Tier/3-Tier: Special Layered arch, as (some) layers are physically separated.
+* Clean: Different terms and meanings.
+Different organization of responsibilities, resulting with different dependency direction (Layered: downward (Presenter -> Logic (business/domain) -> Persistence), Clean: inward (Presenter -> Logic (core) <- Persistence) - meaning dependency chain is not linear, as the persistence layer's direction is the opposite).
+* Onion: Almost the same as Clean.
+Different (DDD) terminology for very similar purposes - "Domain Model", "Application Services" are DDD terms.
+* Hexagonal / Ports \& Adapters: While Clean describes an architecture with Circles and layers in general, Hexagonal rather describes the connection points of the "Interface Adapters" and their connections/implementations in "Frameworks and Drivers" Layer.